IndieCoderMM/blogify/README.md

 ### 💾 Database

-Create database and run migrations with:
+Create the database and run migrations with:

 ```sh
 rails db:create